SAP-archive/teched2020-IIS360/exercises/ex5/README.md

 Custom sections offer the possibility of enhancing the object page with a freestyle UI5 XML fragment.<br>
 The object page provides its current model context to the custom section, allowing displaying data from the UI5 OData model via context binding.<br>
-An additional JS event handler can handle user input.

 ## Exercise 5.1.1 Enhancing the language model